South Miami, Florida: History

 I moved here March 6, 1956, and lived in the same house.
 I love this city.
 There are times you get aggravated with what is going on.
 It's a friendly community.
 Do you remember when they had the riots down in Overtown back at Nixon's first inauguration.
 They had the Convention down here.
 Everywhere in town there were riots going on.
 In the city of South Miami we had a big barbeque which was held in the black area in one of the black parks.
 Where the Jaycees and myself, I cooked ribs all night long, and all the white people were there serving the black community.
 And we had no problems.
 When there were police problems the black community would get hold of me and tell me, "There's a car load of people coming in from Coconut Grove," and we could tell the police.
 That's the way this community is.
 It's a close-knit community.
 Black people living with white, you don't get that anywhere else.

 In 1990, Catherine (Rutherford) McCann (1933–2009) was elected as South Miami's first female Mayor, and was re-elected in 1992.
 She was responsible for the clean-up of South Miami after Hurricane Andrew; the Miami Herald wrote, "She had an encyclopedic knowledge of the South Miami city charter.
 She pushed for affordable housing and responsible development."

 In 2000, South Miami joined other municipalities in the country in forming city partnerships to help foster cultural and economic development between cities around the world.
 South Miami is a member of Sister Cities International and formed relationships with the cities of Grand Turk in Turks and Caicos Islands and Basseterre in Saint Kitts and Nevis.

 According to reporting by SOMI magazine, a local publication, during early October 2018, "[o]n August 21, 2018, in the City of South Miami Commission Chambers the forging of a 'Sister-City' between the City of South Miami, Florida, and the Municipio de Medellin, Colombia, was formalized."

 Geography

-South Miami is located at (25.710279, −80.295170).
-It is bordered to the east by the city of Coral Gables, to the south by the town of Pinecrest, to the west by unincorporated Glenvar Heights, and to the north by unincorporated Coral Terrace.
+South Miami is bordered to the east by the city of Coral Gables, to the south by the town of Pinecrest, to the west by unincorporated Glenvar Heights, and to the north by unincorporated Coral Terrace.
 U.S. Route 1 (South Dixie Highway) passes through the city, leading northeast 8 mi to Downtown Miami and southwest 20 mi to Homestead.

 According to the U.S. Census Bureau, South Miami has a total area of 2.3 sqmi, of which 0.04 sqmi, or 1.78%, are water.